“In the beginning, there was sound…”

 For all people who like music – to listen and maybe to sing/play.
 From 0 to 1000 years old.
 Anyone who wants to be touched by sound.
 For pure relaxation, for meditation, for learning to sing/play, for being more creative, or just for fun.

 Cândida Borges is a musician, pianist, singer, researcher, educator – since her 4 years of age.
 There goes more than 30 years devoted entirely to arts… She lives and works in NY and develops a PhD course at Plymouth University (UK).
-Bachelor and Master in Piano (in Rio de Janeiro), she also hols an extensive training in body, voice, music and personal development, from different parts of the world, Cândida has developed this work of therapeutic action in parallel to her artistic career.
+Bachelor and Master in Piano (in Rio de Janeiro), she also holds an extensive training in body, voice, music and personal development, from different parts of the world, Cândida has developed this work of therapeutic action in parallel to her artistic career.
 Here she combines her training in cutting-edges techniques like Linklater, 5Rhythms, Avatar and Lucid Body.

 To schedule an appointment and get more information,